Katla Volcano and Kötlutangi Spit - the Southernmost Point of the Mainland of Iceland

 When Katla volcano erupts there is a massive glacial outburst with immense glacial floods carrying huge icebergs which then end up in the sea south of Hjörleifshöfði, or on the sand.

-These floods are so massive that the shoreline can extend for some kilometres!
-Kötlutangi spit was formed in the Katla eruption in 1918 when the shoreline extended for approximately 3 kilometres!
+These floods are so massive that the shoreline can extend several kilometres!
+Kötlutangi spit was formed in the Katla eruption in 1918 when the shoreline extended approximately 3-4 kilometres!

 Kötlutangi spit as seen from Hjörleifshöfði